|

 by Boole's algebra.
 So, we should ask if this is really an universal

+or an historically determined vision of the world.
 Though Leroi-Gourhan (like Breuil before him) recognized the existence

 of chronological modifications during the millenia (he proposed